punith-gowda/Lottery-Blockchain/README.md

 # Lottery-Blockchain
-A lottery app made using solidity web3 and etherium.
+A lottery app made using solidity web3 and ethereum.

 After downloading  (inside the folder)